HYSUH/hysuh.github.io/_posts/2021-07-26-wireshark.md

 tags: Networking
 ---

 One of the courses I enjoyed the most during my computer science engineering degree (2001-2005) was computer networking.
-This was when I learnt the OSI and tcp layers models and was first introduced to the various networking protocols.
-I wasnt aware of [wireshark](https://www.wireshark.org/) which is an amazing packet analyzer tool that would have made learning and understanding the various networking protocols and concepts much easier.
-For example we could use the cli tool [tcpdump](https://www.tcpdump.org/) to capture https traffic on port 443 and then open the file created using wireshark for further analysis to learn more about the https protocol as shown below:
+This was when I learnt the OSI and TCP/IP  model and was first introduced to the various networking protocols.
+I wasn't aware of [wireshark](https://www.wireshark.org/) which is an amazing packet analyzer tool that would have made learning and understanding the various networking protocols and concepts much easier.
+For example the cli tool [tcpdump](https://www.tcpdump.org/) can be used to capture https traffic on port 443, with the output redirected to a pcap file.
+The file can then be opened  using wireshark for further analysis to learn more about the https protocol as shown below:

 1. The following command captures traffic on port 443 on all interfaces and saves the packet capture in a file called packetcapture.pcap
 ```